December 17, 2024

 Share:

-“Once you overcome the one-inch tall barrier of subtitles, you will be introduced to so many more amazing films,” as Parasite director Bong Joon-ho is now famous for saying.
+“Once you overcome the one-inch tall barrier of subtitles, you will be introduced to so many more amazing films,” Parasite director Bong Joon-ho is now famous for saying.

-Here are our curated recommendations for the best non-English-language movies streaming on Netflix.
+To celebrate that sentiment, here are our curated recommendations for the best non-English-language movies streaming on Netflix.
 Like all lists on agoodmovietowatch, this one is updated every month to remove expiring movies and add new ones, so make sure you bookmark it!

 Happy watching.